CorporateClash/public/in-game-rules.md

 **Proof should be provided when reporting cases on any of these rules.
 Ban lengths will be determined by the severity of the case and/or infraction history.**

 1. **NSFW talk is prohibited**.
 This includes any attempt to circumvent the chat filters in place in order to say blacklisted words, **especially, but not limited to swearing.**
- * * The use of NSFW language in Toon or Club names is also prohibited.
+ * * The use of NSFW language in Toon names is also prohibited.
 Users who attempt to submit intentionally inappropriate names are liable to action being taken on their account.
 3. **Spamming is prohibited**.
 This includes, but is not limited to: intentionally annoying other users by spamming the same/similar words/phrases, abusing the filter to create abnormally large speedchat bubbles repetitively.
 As a temporary solution, you can ignore the toon in question.
 If reported and the user in question is found guilty, a temporary mute may be applied to their account.
 4. Bullying and harassment of other users is not allowed.
 This includes, but is not limited to: name-calling, stalking and disruption of gameplay.
 5. Intentionally sabotaging gameplay for other users is not allowed.
 This includes: